Biomechanical consideration following injury - a return to sport

 In training we often hear the expression 'no pain no gain'.
 However, this may be all well and good during general conditioning but has no place during rehabilitation following injury.
 It is therefore important to remember at this stage during the rehabilitation that all exercises should be pain free, as pain during an activity is an indication that it is too vigorous and should therefore be toned down.
-On no account should the athlete attempt to deliberately overcome pain thus risking further trauma, ultimately slowing down their return to competitive sport.
+On no account should the athlete attempt to deliberately overcome pain thus risking further trauma, slowing down their return to competitive sport.
 Once there is structural integrity and pain control over the site of injury with a good range of movement, indicating adequate healing has taken place we are ready to move into the final stages of rehabilitation.

 Practicing sport-specific skill patterns is the last part of the rehabilitation and is the only way to develop an integrated and coordinated movement (Wilkerson, 1992; Ryan et al. 1989)[10,12].
 During this phase performing explosive type drills as fast as possible helps to develop muscular speed, and coordinated movement, however, it is important to pay careful attention in order to make sure that the activities are being performed correctly.
 As increasing proprioception is also a vital part of this final stage, it is often necessary to isolate a particular aspect of the skill pattern and work on this independently to increase this and improve the overall agility.

-Therefore, by having an understanding of the various stages of the healing process, it is possible to maximise the effects of the rehabilitation and help prevent a further re-occurrence. of the injury.
+Therefore, by understanding the various stages of the healing process, it is possible to maximise the effects of the rehabilitation and help prevent a further re-occurrence. of the injury.